Below are common questions asked by prospective students and their families:

 How many students do you have?

-Enrollment for the 2019-2020 school year is 696 students.
-The Lower School (Preschool through grade four) has one or two classrooms per grade; the Middle School (Grades 5 - 8) has two classrooms in Grade 5 three sections in Grades 6 - 8; and the Upper School (Grades 9 - 12) has four sections per grade.
+Enrollment for the 2022-2023 school year is 623 students.
+The Lower School (Preschool through grade four) has two classrooms per grade; the Middle School (Grades 5 – 8) has two classrooms in Grade 5 and three sections in Grades 6 – 8; and the Upper School (Grades 9 – 12) has four sections per grade.

 Is there before and/or after school coverage available?